RabiAli21/Bankruptcy/README.md

 Install the required dependencies:

 pip install -r requirements.txt

-Usage
+#Usage

-Exploratory Data Analysis:
+1 #Exploratory Data Analysis:

-Open and run Bankruptcy(EDA).ipynb in Jupyter Notebook or JupyterLab.
+     -Open and run Bankruptcy(EDA).ipynb in Jupyter Notebook or JupyterLab.

-Model Training:
+2 #Model Training:

-Use Bankuptcy(model building).ipynb to train and save the machine learning model.
+      -Use Bankuptcy(model building).ipynb to train and save the machine learning model.

-Model Prediction:
+3 #Model Prediction:

-Run Bankrupt vs Solvent prediction.ipynb to make predictions using the trained model.
+      -Run Bankrupt vs Solvent prediction.ipynb to make predictions using the trained model.

-Deploy the Application:
+#Deploy the Application:

   Execute app.py to deploy the model as a web application.

 Dataset
 Bankruptcy Prediction.csv: The dataset used to train and test the machine learning model.